buckbaskin/buckbaskin.github.io/content/miniseries-simd-and-graphs-01.md

 ---
 Title: SIMD and Graphs: Graph Matching
 Category: Building
-Tags: Miniseries, FormaK, Graphs, SIMD
+Tags: Miniseries, FormaK, Graphs, SIMD, Sympy
 Date: 2022-11-25
 Updated: 2022-11-27
 Summary: This post is a new episode in a miniseries focused on SIMD instructions.
 This first post focuses on matching points in the compute graph where we can combine individual instructions to form SIMD instructions.